Pakefield Lifeboat Station

 Pakefield Lifeboat Station was located at various sites in Pakefield, a suburb of Lowestoft, on the Suffolk coast.

 A lifeboat was first placed at Pakefield by the Suffolk Humane Society (SHS) in 1840.
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1855.

 After 82 years of operation, Pakefield Lifeboat Station closed in 1922.

 History

 A lifeboat station was first established at Pakefield in 1840, and along with a lifeboat at Lowestoft, was operated by the Suffolk Humane Society.
 A 45-foot Norfolk and Suffolk-class lifeboat was placed on station, constructed by Teasdel of Great Yarmouth.

+On the evening of 7 October 1854, the brig Dronningen grounded on Holm Sand off Lowestoft, whilst on passage from Drøbak to London.
+In difficult conditions, a crew of 19, led by coastguard Lt.
+Richard Joachim, RN, were towed in the Pakefield lifeboat to the scene by the Lowestoft tugboat, finally getting alongside, only to find the eight crew intoxicated, and unwilling to leave the vessel.
+The lifeboat returned to Lowestoft, and succeeded in rescuing the crew the following day.
+For this service, Lt.
+Joachim was awarded the RNLI Silver Medal.